In this Strategy:

 Regarding bitcoin, the year 2017 was the year to buy your crypto in January and hold.
 Then, maybe, if you felt like it, to trade the reaccumulation ranges and sell the right bounce to rebuy lower and carry on the Mr Bones’ wild ride.

 That was swing trading.
 In a trending market, swing trading is the method with which you extract most of the available profits from the market.

 With the end of the post-halving bull, the profitability of this trading style it came to an end too.

 All through 2018 and in 2019, the first most obvious thing crypto investors noticed is that everyone’s long-term stacks keep losing their dollar value.

 The best crypto for scalping

-A cryptocurrency with markets deep enough to go properly sideways is the best crypto for scalping.
+To run a scalping strategy, you need a cryptocurrency that is capable of forming ranges.
+A coin with markets mature enough to go properly sideways is the best crypto for scalping.

 Small-cap altcoins are trending as long as they are quite new.
 After the inevitable hype period, they will most often go bust.

 The bottom period there is where you could, in theory, scalp them as the market is flat.